brianhigh/imp/README.md

 drawback.
 If you do have a script with long lists of packages to load, either break the the operations into single-line commands, or use the function `load.pkgs` instead of `library`, `require`, etc., for these situations.
-The `load.pkgs` is defined in `imp.R` and will be available for use after sourcing the `imp.R` script.
+The `load.pkgs` function is defined in `imp.R` and will be available for use after sourcing the `imp.R` script.

 Example: